Skip to content

 containers:

-image: your-weather-service:latest
+image: your-calculator-service:latest

 ports: